Nordstrom/kubelogin/README.md

 ## Usage
 The intended usage of this CLI is to communicate with the kubelogin server to set the token field of the kubectl config file.
 The kubernetes API server will use this token for OIDC authentication.

-The url to the kubelogin server is formatted as: https://clustername.server_hostname/login?port=
+The url to the kubelogin server is formatted as: https://kubelogin-clustername.server_hostname/login?port= if the cluster flag is set, otherwise the format will be https://kubelogin.server_hostname/login?port=

 ## Pre-Deploy Action & Configuration